 PCOS & Fertility

-Polycystic Ovarian Syndrome (PCOS) is a hormonal condition that affects up to one in five women of reproductive age, and can make it more difficult to become pregnant naturally.
+Polycystic Ovarian Syndrome (PCOS) is a hormonal condition that affects up to one in five women of reproductive age, which can make it more difficult to fall pregnant naturally.

 PCOS affects a woman’s fertility because the ovaries of women diagnosed with PCOS contain small cysts or follicles which may not produce eggs capable of being fertilised.